• TPM25

 • Supply chain disruption used to be the exception.
 Now it’s routine.
 What does it mean for shippers that supply chain shocks have occurred one after another since 2020, becoming the norm?
 How does a shipper build “resilience” when the source, timing or magnitude, or even existence of the next shock is unknown?
 Companies are looking to cut supply chain costs and avoid investing in resilience to threats that are theoretical at best.
 Logisticians who never paid attention to geopolitics are now parsing the headlines for signs of the next blunt force impact to supply chains.

-• Shipping politics in the US flipped in favor of the shipper.
+• Shipping politics in the US flipped in favor of the shipper, a shift that is unlikely to change under a Trump presidency.
 The impact is being increasingly felt.
 The new detention and demurrage rule that took effect on May 28 is a fundamental change in the relationship between ocean carriers, shippers, forwarders, and truckers.
 As was the July 22 final rule on unreasonable refusal to deal.
 Both emerged out of OSRA-22, passed over the objections of ocean carriers, and after years of shippers’ complaints to the Federal Maritime Commission regarding carriers’ detention and demurrage policies.
 Unreasonable refusal to deal has been on the books since the 1980s but became a hot spot of shipper complaints during and since Covid.
 But there are even broader impacts from an FMC emboldened to serve US shipper interests, in terms of how shippers’ complaints are handled and possibly impacting chassis.

 • What will the AI dividend in container shipping be?
 With the power of generative AI enabling historic breakthroughs in medicine, manufacturing, and energy, surely international shipping and logistics will not be untouched.
 But prior iterations in technology have brought only evolutionary – not revolutionary – change to the physical movement of goods, much of it underwhelming.
 Is AI any different?
 Is there a real dividend in the offing for the system overall for shippers, carriers, forwarders, or ports individually?